spartan782/ELK-stack-deployment-py/README.md

 Current prereq's for this script are 2 python modules (paramiko, scp) and a local copy of the repo folder I have packaged up.
 This allows installations offline.
 This can be tricked into working for you as long as yum install <app> will succeed, if it fails then there is currently no error checking other than checking to verify the following folders exsit.

-1. cyberdev-capes
+1. epel-release
-2. dcode-cyberdev
+2. rpmforge
 3. rhel-7-server-beta-rpms
 4. rhel-7-server-optional-rpms
 5. rhel-7-server-rpms
 6. rhel-7-server-thirdparty-oracle-java-rpms
-7. kibana*.tar
+7. kibana*.tar -> now also available in rpm formatt from elastic.co will update script.
 8. emerging\*tar\*

 These should all reside in the same dirrectory as the script will look only in the supplied directory for these files/folders.
 This will be consolidated into a single file at a later date.